 This post is about potatoes in their broadest conception.
 Here, you will find precise information about this millennial food.
 This tuber is very common in our times, but it is a unique source of energy and other nutrients.
 You will also find nutritional facts and recipes.
 Here we go!

 Exciting and Healthy Facts about Potatoes.
-Potato Recipes
+Best Recipes

 What are potatoes?